OCHA-DAP/hdx-python-country/documentation/main.md

 *admin_config* can have the following optional keys:

 *countries_fuzzy_try* are countries (iso3 codes) for which to try fuzzy matching.
 Default is all countries.
 *admin_name_mappings* is a dictionary of mappings from name to pcode.
 These can be global or they can be restricted by country or parent (if the AdminLevel object has been set up with parents).
 Keys take the form "MAPPING", "AFG|MAPPING" or "AF01|MAPPING".
-*admin_name_replacements* is a dictionary of textual replacements to try when fuzzy matching
+*admin_name_replacements* is a dictionary of textual replacements to try when fuzzy matching.
+It maps from string to string replacement.
+The replacements can be global or they can be restricted by country or parent (if the AdminLevel object has been set up with parents).
+Keys take the form "STRING_TO_REPLACE", "AFG|STRING_TO_REPLACE" or "AF01|STRING_TO_REPLACE".
 *admin_fuzzy_dont* is a list of names for which fuzzy matching should not be tried

 Once an AdminLevel object is constructed, one of three setup methods must be